 When the storm has passed, ensure the system is safe before turning your heating and cooling system back on.
 First, confirm there are no signs of damage and clean any debris from around the equipment.
 Try to evaluate and verify there is no visible harm to any of the refrigerant or electrical lines running from your AC.
 Call 816-787-0500 for an equipment inspection if appears there has been any damage or flooding to the equipment.
 Once you’ve had the system checked by a professional to ensure safe operation, turn the heating and cooling system back on ASAP to help dry the home and restrict mold from getting into your system or ductwork.

-If there was any damage to your equipment, check out these tips on What To Do If Your Air Conditioning System Experiences Flooding or Hail Damage and then call Neal Harris Service Experts Heating, Air Conditioning & Plumbing and ask about our Ultimate Protection Plan to help keep your HVAC system in working order all year long.
+If there was any damage to your equipment, check out these tips on What To Do If Your Air Conditioning System Experiences Flooding or Hail Damage and then call Neal Harris Service Experts Heating, Air Conditioning & Plumbing and ask about our membership options to help keep your HVAC system in working order all year long.